Data Preparation for Large Language Model

 [40, 367, 2885, 1464, 1807, 3619, 402, 271, 10899, 2138, 257, 7026, 308]

-Let's now see the token ids and corresponding words encoded by gpt2 tokenizer.
-The .decode function call convert each token ids into corresponding words or subwords.
+Let us now see the token ids and corresponding words encoded by gpt2 tokenizer.
+The .decode function converts each token_ids into corresponding words or subwords.

 # decoding retrives corresponding words or subwords from token ids